 We can’t perform an Inter thread synchronization for the above problem.
-It’s mostly based on the conditional variable synchronization which we saw in multithread C programming.
-Inter thread synchronization can be used for different functions inside a same class.
+It’s mostly based on the conditional variable synchronization which we saw in multithread C programming..
 So, the example has to be slightly changed for this.

 class Operation /* Critical section */